davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/arcadesetup/index.md

 ### Speakers

-I have two cheap logitech speakers attached to the HDMI audio output of the TV.
+I have two cheap Logitech speakers attached to the HDMI audio output of the TV.
 They are not great, but they are good enough for the arcade setup.
 I have other, much better speakers, but they are not in the right place for the arcade setup.

 ### Google Home Routine